 Leave the rice in the water for 40 minutes or a maximum of four hours at best.
 When you do the soaking process, you let the rice become pliable before cooking.
 In consequence, it benefits the rice to obtain its signature texture.

 After the soaking process, mix in ½ teaspoon of salt.
 Switch the "on" button of the rice cooker.

 Once the rice is ready, allow simmering further for another 5 minutes and your rice is ready to serve.

 And that's it!
 All that's left is to take pleasure in eating your sticky rice.
 Any unconsumed rice is best stored in the fridge for 2 to 3 days.

 Soaking rice is crucial, so don't forget to soak the rice!!

-The good news is that the latest and newer rice cookers come with a programmed soaking time which can cost you an arm and leg.
-But mostly, they don’t have that kind of feature.
+The good news is that the latest and newer rice cookers come with a programmed soaking time which can cost you an arm and a leg.
+But mostly, they don't have that kind of feature.

 - It's better to stick to one rice brand as various brands require different amounts of water.

 - It is imperative to soak rice in water for 30 to 40 minutes, drain well and then add sufficient water using the 1-to-1 ratio.
 Don't worry if you don't have a measuring cup.
 You can use a mug to measure the rice and water volume.

 Sushi rice is cooked Japanese short rice grains flavored with a splash of rice vinegar, sugar, salt, and Kombu or kelp.
 It's called sushi-meshi (鮨飯), Shari (シャリ).
 Or su-meshi (酢飯) in Japanese.